AndyPWarren/blogger-api/README.md

 1. Open command prompt as an adminstrator
-2. `cd` into the root directory of the firstmate-api repo
+2. `cd` into the root directory of the blogger-api repo
 3. Run `vagrant up --provider=docker`
 4. Check it out at [http://localhost:1337](http://localhost:1337)